AtDinesh/cryptozombies/README.md

 Grouping the same data types inside a `struct` allows Solidity to minimize the required storage.
 Example: `uint c; uint32 a; uint32 b;` is cheaper than `uint32 a; uint c; uint32 b;`

+`view` functions do no cost gaz when called externally because they do not change anything in the blockchain.
+However, when called internally by a non-`view` function, it will cost gaz. (the non-view function creates a transaction).

+Gaz optimization is a big topic in solidity and can lead to some coding logic that may not seem effective (such as rebuild an array in the memory when needed instead of saving in the storage).

 ### Chapter 5: Time unit

 `now` returns the current time (`uint256` by default) in unix (elapsed seconds since 01/01/1970).